 You can use it to upload images, audio, and video files.
 Unfortunately, WordPress has a maximum file upload size limit.
 This ranges from 2MB to 300MB, depending on the settings of your server.
 Therefore, this feature is not ideal for uploading large files like videos or adding several files at once.

-If you need to do either of these things, we recommend uploading your files to WordPress via FTP.
-This method can be a lot more flexible (and less frustrating) than trying to navigate the default Media Library upload feature.
+If you need to do either of these things, we recommend either using a video plugin to upload and host your videos, or uploading your files to WordPress via FTP.
+The FTP method can be a lot more flexible (and less frustrating) than trying to navigate the default Media Library upload feature.

 Whenever you upload files via FTP, they automatically go live on your server.
 However, if you want them to be visible and accessible in your Media Library, you’ll have to take additional steps to register them.
 We’ll walk you through the entire process in the next section.